 A comparison between Java and C++ for GUI

 When it comes to the development of a Graphical User Interface, one of the aspects the programmer should put into consideration is making the interface as user-friendly as possible.
 This will ensure that any person who uses the application for whom the GUI is designed is able to navigate through the menus, buttons, and other objects to get the most out of the app.
 To achieve this, the developer must choose a GUI-friendly programming language.
 Over the years, Java and C + + have been used in the development of Graphical User Interfaces due to their ease of use and the ability to produce interactive GUIs that can be navigated by users of all experience levels.
-And while these languages are both object oriented, there are major distinctions between them that sometimes make programmers have a hard time selecting the most appropriate for the job.
-To offer a little assistance with this, our Java assignment help experts have laid out a comparison between Java and C++ to make it easier for GUI developers to choose the right one.
+And while these languages are both object-oriented, there are major distinctions between them that sometimes make programmers have a hard time selecting the most appropriate for the job.
+To offer a little assistance with this, our Java homework help experts have laid out a comparison between Java and C++ to make it easier for GUI developers to choose the right one.
 We will look into this in a few minutes but before that, let’s see some similarities between these two programming languages.

 Similarities between Java and C + +

 There are quite a number of elements that make Java and C + + similar to each other that can’t go unnoticed.
-Our C++ assignment help experts have listed some of these below in brief for your perusal:
+Our C++ homework help experts have listed some of these below in brief for your perusal:

 - The syntax and comments in Java and C + + are identical.

-- Both have similar relational and arithmetic operators and execution of programs created in these languages begins from the main function.
+- Both have similar relational and arithmetic operators and the execution of programs created in these languages begins from the main function.

 The differences between Java and C + + for GUI development

-While there may seem to be numerous similarities between Java and C + + there are quite a number of differences between these two languages as shown below by our Java assignment help experts.
+While there may seem to be numerous similarities between Java and C + + there are quite a number of differences between these two languages as shown below by our Java homework help experts.

-|There is a strict relationship between names of classes and names of files||Does not enforce strict relationships between file names and class names
+|There is a strict relationship between the names of classes and the names of files||Does not enforce strict relationships between file names and class names

-|Has a complex input/output mechanism, as only one byte is read at a time||Has simple input/output mechanism
+|Has a complex input/output mechanism, as only one byte is read at a time||Has a simple input/output mechanism

 |Supports both an interpreter and a compiler||Supports only a compiler

 |Not compatible with previous languages||Compatible with C code

 |Has a cumbersome structure that encourages weak encapsulation||Has a flexible structure and hence encapsulation is performed efficiently

-|Supports object oriented programming||Supports both object oriented and procedural programming
+|Supports object-oriented programming||Supports both object-oriented and procedural programming

-|Does not allow multiple inheritance||Allows multiple inheritance|
+|Does not allow multiple inheritances||Allows multiple inheritances

 |Provides support for method overloading||Provides support for both method overloading and operator overloading

 |Runtime errors are checked by the system|